mockizart/learn-design-pattern/Strategy/README.md

 Strategy
 ====================

-##What is the meaning of strategy design pattern ?
+##What the meaning of strategy design pattern ?

 ###Problem: